jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     ```
       git config --global user.signingkey
     ```
-    - if you have not set any yet in git, it does not show anything.
+    - If you have not set any yet in git, it does not show anything.

   - Set your signing key for the current user across all repositories:
     ```